mitre/microsoft-365-foundations-cis-baseline/README.md

 ## Getting Started
-It is intended and recommended that InSpec and this profile be run from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely using the SSH transport.
+It is intended and recommended that InSpec and this profile be run from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target.

 __For the best security of the runner, always install on the runner the _latest version_ of InSpec and supporting Ruby language components.__

 Latest versions and installation options are available at the [InSpec](http://inspec.io/) site.

-The M365 CIS includes security requirements for the an Microsoft 365 environment.
+The M365 CIS Benchmark includes security requirements for an Microsoft 365 environment.

 ## Getting Started